 - How does this relate to my degree program?

 - What do I want to learn from an internship?

 - What geographical location do I want to be in?

 - How much time do I have to commit to an internship?

 - There are 3 basic steps to register for an internship:

 - Complete the Internship Contract Form.

-Please contact the IAS internship coordinator with questions or concerns.
+Please contact the IAS Internship Program Manager with questions or concerns.